Pendleton District, South Carolina Hardins

 Grifin Hardin

-was born about 1774 in Chatham County, North
+was born 1774 or 1775 in Chatham County, North

-deposition supporting a Revolutionary War soldier's claim he said he
+deposition supporting a Revolutionary War soldier's claim, he said he

 lived in Chatham County, North Carolina, and knew the soldier in 1786.